Fahad123k/BookletApp/README.md

 #                                                    #
 ######################################################
-- this is fully functional app that re aranges your pdf into printable format -- and you can also re rearange your pdf into any language like english ,Hindi,Urdu,Hebrew,Arabic Tamil etc
+- this is fully functional app that re aranges your pdf into printable format -and you can also re rearange your pdf into any language like english ,Hindi,Urdu,Hebrew,Arabic Tamil etc